AntoineBlaud/TheCodexRebirth/tracer-gdb/Android.md

 Follow the step-by-step tutorial for android debugging provided in this [gist](https://gist.github.com/sekkr1/6adf2741ed3bc741b53ab276d35fd047).

 For users of Windows Subsystem for Linux (WSL), install the MSI from [this repository](https://github.com/dorssel/usbipd-win/actions/runs/7813976713), and refer to the Microsoft tutorial on connecting USB devices in WSL [here](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).

+### Configuration

+Edit the `step-tracer.py` file to customize the settings and set the path of the `plugins` directory.

 ### Execution Commands